kungangabtak/variant_a/README.md

 - **Clean, Modern Design**: Sleek UI with solid color backgrounds and excellent typography
 - **Responsive Layout**: Optimized for all devices with mobile-first approach
-- **Location Pages**: Dedicated pages for Chicago and Evanston locations with interactive menus
+- **Location Pages**: Dedicated pages for North Park and Evanston locations with interactive menus
 - **Menu System**: Interactive menu with category filtering and item details
 - **Consistent Branding**: Unified design language across all pages
 - **Performance Optimized**: Clean codebase with minimal dependencies